Keyboard shortcuts

 Save the scene

-Open that .jsn in your text editor if you want to peek.
-It is plain JSON-ish text, with one entry per entity and reflect component data inline.
-The format is documented in JSN Format.
+Open that .bsn in your text editor if you want to peek.
+It is plain text, with one entry per entity and reflected component data inline.
+See BSN Format for the syntax.

 See it run outside the editor